Customizing Builds with Release Profiles

 release profile Cargo uses when you run

 dev profile is defined with good defaults for development,

 release profile has good defaults for release builds.

 These profile names might be familiar from the output of your builds:

-Cargo has default settings for each of the profiles that apply when there
+Cargo has default settings for each of the profiles that apply when you haven't

-any subset of the default settings.
-For example, here are the default values
+override any subset of the default settings.
+For example, here are the default

 opt-level setting for the